Aeolis quadrangle: Columbia Hills

 although the rocks probably once contained much olivine.
 Olivine is a marker for the lack of water because it easily decomposes in the presence of water.
 Sulfate was found, and it needs water to form.

 Wishstone contained a great deal of plagioclase, some olivine, and anhydrate (a sulfate).
 Peace rocks showed sulfur and strong evidence for bound water, so hydrated sulfates are suspected.
 Watchtower class rocks lack olivine consequently they may have been altered by water.
 The Independence class showed some signs of clay (perhaps montmorillonite a member of the smectite group).
 Clays require fairly long term exposure to water to form.

 One type of soil, called Paso Robles, from the Columbia Hills, may be an evaporate deposit because it contains large amounts of sulfur, phosphorus, calcium, and iron.

-Also, MB found that much of the iron in Paso Robles soil was of the oxidized, Fe+++ form, which would happen if water had been present.
+Also, MB found that much of the iron in Paso Robles soil was of the oxidized, Fe3+ form, which would happen if water had been present.

 Towards the middle of the six-year mission (a mission that was supposed to last only 90 days), large amounts of pure silica were found in the soil.
 The silica could have come from the interaction of soil with acid vapors produced by volcanic activity in the presence of water or from water in a hot spring environment.

 After Spirit stopped working scientists studied old data from the Miniature Thermal Emission Spectrometer, or Mini-TES and confirmed the presence of large amounts of carbonate-rich rocks, which means that regions of the planet may have once harbored water.
-The carbonates were discovered in an outcrop of rocks called "Comanche."
+The carbonates were discovered in an outcrop of rocks called "Comanche".

 In summary, Spirit found evidence of slight weathering on the plains of Gusev, but no evidence that a lake was there.
 However, in the Columbia Hills there was clear evidence for a moderate amount of aqueous weathering.
 The evidence included sulfates and the minerals goethite and carbonates which only form in the presence of water.
 It is believed that Gusev crater may have held a lake long ago, but it has since been covered by igneous materials.
 All the dust contains a magnetic component which was identified as magnetite with some titanium.
 Furthermore, the thin coating of dust that covers everything on Mars is the same in all parts of Mars.